Degree, Minors and Certificates Offered

 The doctoral program prepares students to become professionals in the field.
 Required courses are not its focus; rather, it offers students considerable latitude in course selection and requires disciplined, independent work on examinations and the dissertation.
 Candidates completing the program should have the skills and experience to function as critics, scholars, and writers in an area associated with the profession of English.

 The Department of English offers the BA degree with informal emphases in American, British, and Pacific literatures; composition and rhetoric; and creative writing.

 One FW and one ENG 270–273 course are prerequisites for upper-division English courses.
 Majors must complete 33 credit hours of upper division courses, as follows:

 Breadth of Field: the five 300-level courses in addition to ENG 320 must come from at least two different categories:

 Historical Breadth: of the nine courses in addition to Introduction to English Studies, one must be pre-1700, one 1700-1900, and one after 1900.

 Only courses in which a student receives a C or better may be counted toward the major.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 With the consent of the student’s advisor or the director of the undergraduate program, one appropriate three-credit upper division course from outside English may be counted as a major elective.

 English offers a fifteen-credit minor for students who wish to emphasize a specific aspect of English studies without completing the actual major.
 Beyond the two required courses, the minor may focus on literary studies, creative writing, cultural studies, or rhetoric and composition.
-The student may also take electives from any of these areas.

 The minor consists of: